-Roy Miller III is a former American football defensive tackle player who had appeared in 9 seasons of the National Football League (NFL).
+Roy Miller is a former American football defensive tackle player who has appeared in 9 seasons of the National Football League (NFL).
+He started his career by playing college football for the Texas Longhorns which represented the University of Texas.
 Being a native of Killeen, Texas; Miller has made a decent living taking on double teams and reading blocking schemes in the NFL.
 He is best known by NFL coaches for defeating the infamous “bump block” blocking schemes from offensive strategists.
-Miller made progress by deducting schemes, studying playbooks, and making calculated risks based off body language, verbal and non-verbal cues.read more
+Miller made progress by deducting schemes, studying playbooks, and making calculated risks based on body language, verbal and non-verbal cues.
+Roy Miller has played for teams such as Tampa Bay Buccaneers, Jacksonville Jaguars, and Kansas City Chefs.read more

 Email us to book Mr. Miller for appearances or for any other requests.